Adrienne Bailon-Houghton: 2003–2008: The Cheetah Girls, 3LW disbandment, and acting career

 Amidst 3LW's public drama, Bailon and Williams signed on to star in the Disney Channel Original Movie, The Cheetah Girls.
-They starred as two of four members of a female girl group named after the film, with Raven-Symoné and Sabrina Bryan portraying the final two members.
+They starred as two of four members of a girl group named after the film, with Raven-Symoné and Sabrina Bryan portraying the final two members.
 The movie premiered in August 2003.
 Upon release, the film was the number one rated basic cable telecast and premiered to 6.5 million viewers, a record for Disney at the time.
 The film's soundtrack was certified double platinum by the RIAA.
 In 2003 and 2004, Bailon had a supporting role on the second season of Disney Channel's That's So Raven in which she played Alana, a personal enemy of the show's title character.
 In 2005, she appeared as Dominique in Coach Carter, her first theatrically released film.

 The success of The Cheetah Girls film prompted Disney to turn the project into a real girl group, composed of Williams, Bailon, and Bryan.
 Raven was offered a spot in the group but opted to focus on her solo career.
 Bailon noted that both The Cheetah Girls and 3LW projects would continue concurrently.
 As a trio, the Cheetah Girls began working on their first studio album, Cheetah-licious Christmas, which was released in 2005.
 Bailon then starred in the MTV film All You've Got, along with R&B singer Ciara.
 It was released on DVD in May 2006 and premiered on MTV.